atharvacc/learn-docker/Building_custom_images.md

 ### Example

-Check out the redis-image folder and the docker file inside of it
+Check out the redis-image folder and the docker file inside of it.

+Go to the folder and run "docker build ."